-The Blawnox Borough Public Water System had a violation for a failure to meet the distribution disinfectant residual treatment technique for the period from July 1, 2019 through July 8, 2019.
+The Blawnox Borough Public Water System had a number of violations for the failure to meet the distribution disinfectant residual treatment technique for the period from May 26, 2020 through December 31, 2020.
 Disinfectant residual is the amount of chlorine or related disinfectant present in the pipes of the distribution system.
 If the amount of disinfectant is too low, organisms could grow in the pipes.
 We are required to maintain a minimum disinfectant residual concentration in the distribution system of at least 0.2 mg/L in the water supplied to consumers.

-During the month of July, water samples showed a disinfectant residual concentration less than 0.2 mg/L in 3 samples.
-The standard is that the disinfectant residual cannot be under 0.2 mg/L in more than 5% of samples for two months in a row.
-As a result of this treatment technique violation, there was a risk that the water may have contained disease-causing organisms.
+During the months of May through December, water samples showed a disinfectant residual concentration less than 0.2 mg/L in 26 samples.
+The standard is that the disinfectant residual cannot be under 0.2 mg/L in more than

+5% of samples for two months in a row.
+As a result of these treatment technique violations, there was a risk that the water may have contained disease-causing organisms.

-There is nothing you need to do as a result of this treatment technique violation.
+There is nothing you need to do as a result of these treatment technique violations.
 You do not need to boil your water or take other corrective actions.
 If you have a severely compromised immune system, have an infant, are pregnant, or are elderly, you may be at increased risk and should seek advice from your health care providers about drinking this water.
 General guidelines on ways to lessen the risk of infection by microbial contaminants are available from EPA's Safe Drinking Water Hotline at 1-800-426-4791.